FinnDaCaptain/HordeDev-Finn/README.md

 - Ensure all prerequisites are correctly installed
 - Double-check that the file paths in `enter_horde.lua` are correct
 - Verify you are in front of the portal when you start the bot
+- If your computer language is not english, verify your window name.
+If not "Diablo IV" update the python script to your window name.